Why is this important?

 What are we doing?

-Towards Zero Suicides is an $87 million investment over 3 years in new suicide prevention initiatives that address priorities in the Strategic Framework for Suicide Prevention in NSW 2018-23 and contributes to the Premier’s Priority to reduce the suicide rate by 20% by 2023.
+Towards Zero Suicides is an $87 million investment over 3 years from 2019-20 in new suicide prevention initiatives that address priorities in the Strategic Framework for Suicide Prevention in NSW 2018-23 and contributes to the Premier’s Priority to reduce the suicide rate by 20% by 2023.

 More information can be accessed on the following websites: